Isolating to Harness: Cross-Division Distillation for Fully Unsupervised Anomaly Detection

 \section{Introduction}

-In the field of industrial image anomaly detection, acquiring or predefining anomalous samples is often impractical.
+\IEEEPARstart{I}{n} the field of industrial image anomaly detection, acquiring or predefining anomalous samples is often impractical.
 Consequently, Unsupervised Anomaly Detection (UAD), which relies only on normal samples for training, has been extensively studied~\cite{bergmann2019mvtec, bergmann2022beyond}.
 To tackle the challenges of UAD task, a variety of methods are proposed, such as those based on memory banks~\cite{roth2022towards, bae2023pni}, anomaly synthesis~\cite{li2021cutpaste, zavrtanik2021draem}, and image reconstruction~\cite{bergmann2018improving, akcay2019ganomaly}.
 In recent years, UAD methods based on Knowledge Distillation (KD) have gained increasing attention~\cite{bergmann2020uninformed}.
 Compared to other techniques, they show greater potential in pixel-level anomaly localization.
-The KD-based UAD methods typically employ a teacher-student framwork, which allows the student network to imitate the feature representations of the teacher on normal samples.
-Since the student is never exposed to anomalous samples during training, its ability to generate teacher's anomaly features is limited.
-This discrepancy in feature mimicking performance becomes a useful signal for anomaly identification.

-In real-world scenarios, however, it is often inevitable that the collected data contain a small proportion of anomalous samples.
+In real-world scenarios, however, collected unlabeled data are often imperfect and may contain anomalous, corrupted, or otherwise unreliable observations~\cite{geng2025unsupervised, yang2025improving, yan2026two}.
+In industrial anomaly detection, such contamination typically appears as a small proportion of anomalous samples mixed with predominantly normal training data.

 Relying entirely on manual data cleaning incurs high labor costs.
 This motivates the need for Fully Unsupervised Anomaly Detection (FUAD), a more practical and challenging setting where the training set may contain unlabeled anomalous samples.